 Prep the vegetables

-- Scrub or peel the carrots and trim off the ends; cut in half lengthwise, then on the diagonal into 1½-inch pieces.
+- Scrub or peel the carrots and trim the ends; cut the carrots in half lengthwise, then on the diagonal into 1½-inch lengths.

 Start cooking the vegetables

 When the chicken and vegetables are almost done, prepare the herbs.

 - Strip enough thyme leaves from the stems to measure ½ teaspoon [1 tsp].
 Save any remaining thyme for another use.